sejoong99/sejoong/README.md

 # LSTM, PINN, and BERT Research Repository

-Welcome to the GitHub repository where we explore the integration and application of Long Short-Term Memory (LSTM) networks, Physics-Informed Neural Networks (PINN), and Bidirectional Encoder Representations from Transformers (BERT).
+Welcome to the GitHub repository where we explore the application of Long Short-Term Memory (LSTM) networks, Physics-Informed Neural Networks (PINN), and Bidirectional Encoder Representations from Transformers (BERT).
 This repository contains the code, datasets, and documentation for our current research projects.

 ## Overview